 Medical Power of Attorney Sample

-Although the document above is a good example, you should use a Medical Power of Attorney form specific to your state.
+Although the document above is a good example, you should use a medical power of attorney form specific to your state to ensure it’s valid when your agent needs to make health care decisions for you.

 Frequently Asked Questions

-Is your Medical POA agent responsible for medical bills?
+Is my medical POA agent responsible for medical bills?

 No, your agent is not responsible for your medical bills but only for making choices about your health.
-In addition, they cannot make financial arrangements unless you’ve designated them as your Power of Attorney over financial matters.
+They also cannot make financial arrangements unless you’ve designated them as your power of attorney over financial matters.